RishabhRathi-Dev/AutoDraw/README.md

 # AutoDraw

 AutoDraw is a GUI Application build using python.
-It's purpose decide to clear out noise from the photo, take photo using webcam and draw a sketch of it or save it.
+It's purpose is to clear out noise from the photo, take photo using webcam and draw a sketch of it or save it.
 Choice is yours.

 ## Working: